ExoMars Trace Gas Orbiter and Schiaparelli Mission (2016)

 From its coasting to Mars until shortly before it reached the surface, Schiaparelli communicated with the Trace Gas Orbiter or with Mars Express.

 On 19 October, the Trace Gas Orbiter was inserted into an elliptical orbit around Mars.
 Later, in January 2017, the orbiter performed a number of manoeuvres to shift its angle of travel with respect to the equator to almost 74° from the 7° of its October arrival.
 This 74° orbit will provide optimum coverage of the surface for the science instruments, while still offering good visibility for relaying data from current and future landers.
-In mid-March 2017, the aerobraking phase began – this will eventually bring the orbiter into a circular,
+In mid-March 2017, the aerobraking phase began – this eventually brought the orbiter into a circular,

 Trace Gas Orbiter - Searching for signature gases in the Martian atmosphere